 The Reproductive Mental Health Program at BC Women’s Hospital is a centre of excellence and a national leader specializing in the assessment and treatment of women with psychiatric illnesses during pregnancy and the postpartum period.

-They recently joined forces with the BC Women’s Health Foundation to launch the Her Mind Her Health campaign – raising funds and awareness for four innovative reproductive mental health initiatives.
+They recently joined forces with the BC Women’s Health Foundation to launch the Reproductive Mental Health campaign – raising funds and awareness for four innovative reproductive mental health initiatives.

 We asked Dr. Karen Rivera a few questions about why she loves working in this field.